JonathanGrossmanITC/first_steps_06_working_with_the_dom/README.md

 - The [`addEventListener` method](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) lets you turn a DOM element into an element that listens for an event to happen
 - An event can be when a user clicks, types into an input, moves their mouse over an element, and much more
-- To turn a DOM object into a listener, access it `getElementById` or create it using `createElement` and then call the `addEventListener` method; [on't use HTML attributes to listen for events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#what_mechanism_should_i_use)
+- To turn a DOM object into a listener, access it `getElementById` or create it using `createElement` and then call the `addEventListener` method; [don't use HTML attributes to listen for events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#what_mechanism_should_i_use)
 - When calling the `addEventListener` method, you need to pass to it two arguments:
     -- The [name of the type of event](https://www.w3schools.com/jsref/dom_obj_event.asp) to listen for
     -- A function that will be triggered when the event happens